City Administrator

 Programs: Portland Children's Levy, Planning and Sustainability, Housing, Office of Arts & Culture, Prosper Portland, Permitting and Development, Spectator Venues

-As the Deputy City Administrator for Community & Economic Development, Donnie Oliveria is responsible for aligning city efforts to build prosperity for all Portlanders.
+As the Deputy City Administrator for Community & Economic Development, Donnie Oliveira is responsible for aligning city efforts to build prosperity for all Portlanders.
 This work includes creating and delivering efficient, transparent, and equitable solutions for a resilient built environment – and services, resources and experiences for our community.

 Throughout his career, Oliveira has cultivated successful partnerships among communities, governments and businesses to advance shared goals for prosperity and livability.
 As the Director of the Bureau of Planning and Sustainability, he led a dynamic group of policy and programmatic change agents focused on making Portland more equitable, healthy, prosperous and resilient.
 Collaborating closely with City Council and colleagues throughout the City, Oliveira has played a pivotal role in shaping sustainability, urban planning, digital equity, and municipal waste policies.